Shahriar-ahmmed/admin-ancillary/README.md

     'check_permission' => 'Ahmmed\AdminAncillary\CheckPermission',
     ];

-    if your application have no error view page then add error view page.
+    If your application have no error view page then add error view page.

     Also add DEFAULT_LOGO and DEFAULT_FAVICON in your .env file for upload logo and favicon in app settings

 Documentation

     Follow along the Wiki to find out more.

-    see below image

 Contribution Guidelines

     Support follows PSR-2 PHP coding standards, and semantic versioning.